wajdiail/Traffic-Sign-Classifier/Project_Writeup.md

 ##### Greyscale:

 In the paper “Traffic Sign Recognition with Multi-Scale Convolutional Networks”, Pierre Sermanet and Yann LeCun mentioned that using color channels did not seem to improve the classification accuracy.
-Hence RGB image is converted into greyscale images which also decreases the number of features.
+Hence RGB images were converted into greyscale images which also decreases the number of features.

 ##### Normalization: